RadioNoiseE/lolipop/README.txt

++++ In order to use this package, you will need an Emacs 31 after
+    commit 48b80a1e2b98f22d8da21f7c89ecfd9861643408, with the addition
+    of function Fwindow_cursor_info.

+Installation instructions are the same, while there are two variables you customize to prevent rendering of cursor animations.
+Search for filter-modes and commands in group lolipop with describe-function.

+Changes are switching to debounce to throttling.
+As a consequence, we will either have to request for redisplay everytime the function is invoked (since the value returned by window-cursor-info is only guaranteed to be correct after a successful redisplay), or we will have to wrap it in a run-with-idle-timer with 0 seconds delay.
+Excessive redisplay breaks with-editor (at least magit) so the latter one is implemented.

+And I hope it now supports mixed font context well enough.
+Since we need to compare the cursor height with the glyph height, then if the glyph is shorter, we patch the y-coordinate and the cursor height.

-The development will be paused for a while, before I finish exposing cursor related stuff.
+--- The development will be paused for a while, before I finish
+    exposing cursor related stuff.

 Now it is mostly usable, and can handle text buffers (mixed font) correctly.
 Use make to build the shared library and the minor mode,